HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 most popular events, followed by `notificationclick` and `push`.
 If we interpret these results, offline use cases that service workers enable are the most attractive feature for app developers, far ahead of push notifications.
-Due to its limited availability, and less common use case, background sync doesn’t play a big role at the moment.
+Due to its limited availability, and less common use case, background sync doesn’t play a significant role at the moment.

 <bar chart of 11_03 mobile>